profclems/glab/docs/installation.md

 ---

 ## Installation
-Download a binary suitable for your OS at https://github.com/profclems/glab/releases/latest.
+Download a binary suitable for your OS at the [releases page](https://github.com/profclems/glab/releases/latest).

 ### Quick Install (Bash)
 ```sh